utdata/rwdir/07-graphics.Rmd

 ![Basic county plot](images/visualize-county-plot-labels.png){width=500px}

 In this case, we are just adding another layer, the `geom_text()`.
-It requires some additional aesthetics, like what label we want to use.
+It requires some additional aesthetics, like what `label=` we want to use.
 The `vjust=` moves the numbers up a little.
 Change the number and see what happens.

 The last layer we want to add here is a Title layer.
 The function for labels is called `labs()` and it takes an argument of `title = ""` You can also change your `x` and `y` axis names, etc.